HarcourtsAcademy/grav-ha-user/pages/03.qualifications/01.nsw/course.md

   - Managers wishing to have a clearer understanding of what their new recruits are learning

 course_content :
-  - title: You Will learning
+  - title: You Will Learn
     list: |
       * Effective communication strategies including establishing rapport with clients and
       * Handling initial client enquiries